Diet soda: Amount of artificial sweeteners in diet soft drinks

 The table below displays milligrams of sweetener and phosphorus in a 12-ounce (≈355 ml) serving of canned soft drink, as provided by the manufacturers in the US market in 2012.
 Fountain drinks may contain different sweeteners or different amounts of the same sweeteners.

 Health concerns

 Many consumers are concerned about possible health effects of sugar substitutes and caffeine overuse.

-Reviews and dietetic professionals have concluded that moderate use of non-nutritive sweeteners as a safe replacement for sugars can help limit energy intake and assist with managing blood glucose and weight.
+Some older reviews and dietetic professionals have concluded that moderate use of non-nutritive sweeteners as a safe replacement for sugars can help limit energy intake and assist with managing blood glucose and weight.

+However, newer and industry-independent studies suggest an association with weight gain and increased diabetes risk.
+A meta-analysis published in Frontiers in Nutrition observed a significant association between artificially sweetened beverages (ASBs) and an increased risk of type 2 diabetes, with a pooled relative risk (RR) of 1.32 (95% CI: 1.11, 1.56).
+Another study that suggests increased diabetes risk with diet soft drinks was published in 2015 which interestingly suggested a higher risk of diabetes with diet soft drinks compared to sugared soft drinks.
+While reverse causality could not be excluded, newer studies, for example MESA showed that regular consumption of diet soft drinks is associated with an increased risk of metabolic syndrome and type 2 diabetes, independent of adiposity measures.
+These results are largely consistent with other research in the field, providing a robust body of evidence for the potential adverse health effects of diet soft drinks.

+There are several possible explanations for the counter-intuitive weight gain and increased diabetes risk with the so called diet sodas.
+Artificial sweeteners may alter the brain's response to sweetness, potentially increasing cravings for high-calorie foods.
+Some research suggests that artificial sweeteners might affect insulin response and metabolism, potentially leading to weight gain.

+According to the World Health Organization, aspartame, a sweetener found in diet drinks and other food items, may be a potential cancer-causing agent.
+However, it is still considered safe to consume in moderation.

 Nomenclature

 In countries outside of the United States, United Kingdom and Canada, the term "light" is often used instead of "diet"; sometimes, even in countries that do not speak English, the word "light" in English is used (e.g., "Coca-Cola Light" in Spain).
 The formulation of these is slightly different than the "diet"-named versions and thus the taste is slightly different.